phillbush/incipit/README.txt

 • (E) Fifth item.

-§§ Footnotes
+§ Footnotes

 A footnote is a text placed at the bottom of a page in an incipit document.

-.Simple footnote.
-A simple footnote is marked by an asterisk between square brackets in a paragraph or enumeration.[*]  The content of the footnote must immediately follow the paragraph and must be preceded by the same mark (an asterisk between square brackets) followed by a colon.
+Footnotes are marked by an asterisk between square brackets in a paragraph or enumeration.[*]  The content of the footnote must immediately follow the paragraph and must be preceded by the same mark (an asterisk between square brackets) followed by a colon.